adoostparast/CellR/README.md

 Expression_estimate<-function(Data, Proportion, Cell_type)

+The arguments in this function is as follows:

+* **Bulk RNA-seq data**
+'Data' is the raw count matrix in which each row represents a gene and each columns denotes a sample

+* **Cellular proportion**
-Here, 'Data' is the raw count matrix; 'Proportion' is the cellular proportion of each cell type in each sample where each row is a sample and each column denotes a cell-type; and 'Cell_type' is the column number in the Proportion matrix for which we want to estimate its specific expression profile.
+'Proportion' is the cellular proportion of each cell type in each sample where each row is a sample and each column denotes a cell-type.

+* **Cell type**
+Cell_type' is the column number in the Proportion matrix for which we want to estimate its specific expression profile.

 Note that the syntax of both matrices in the function 'Expression_estimate' is exactly as the matrices shown above.